John Bannister Gibson: Service in General Assembly

+Personal

 Gibson was married in 1812 to Sarah Work Galbraith of Carlisle.
 They had eight children, five of whom survived to adulthood.
+He was active in his local Episcopal Church and was grand master of the Grand Lodge of Pennsylvania in 1824.

 Judicial career

-In 1813, Governor Simon Snyder appointed Gibson as judge of the new Eleventh judicial district.
-Gibson took up his residence at Wilkes-Barre, Pennsylvania, where he first held court in a log-house.
+In 1813, Governor Simon Snyder appointed Gibson as judge of the trial-level Court of Common Pleas of the new Eleventh judicial district, which included Tioga, Bradford, Susquehanna, and Luzerne counties.
+Gibson took up his residence at Wilkes-Barre, where he first held court in a log-house.

 Pennsylvania Supreme Court service

 On June 27, 1816, he was appointed by Governor Simon Snyder as an associate-justice of the Supreme Court, to fill the place vacated by the death of his friend, Hugh Brackenridge.
 He joined Chief Justice William Tilghman and Justice Jasper Yeates.
-Placed, at the age of thirty-six, in so responsible and dignified a position, and brought into close contact with the wide learning and experience of these veteran judges, Gibson quickly realized his deficiencies.
+Placed, at the age of thirty-six, in so responsible and dignified a position, and brought into close contact with the wide learning and experience of these veteran justices, Gibson quickly realized his deficiencies.
 He studied laboriously during the first years of his service on the supreme bench, and became engrossed in the law.
 He acquired a vast and accurate knowledge which gave him, as the years passed, a sureness and mastery, rarely equaled by any judge, in dealing with all questions presented.

+Gibson's first opinion on the supreme court was a concurrence that the Pennsylvania-born child of a fugitive slave from Maryland was free, and that neither she nor her mother could be returned to the mother's former enslaver.
+(Commonwealth (ex rel.
+Eliza) v.
+Holloway, 2 Serg. & Rawl.
+305, 308 (Pa.
+1816)).

-In 1817, on the death of Judge Yeates, Thomas Duncan was appointed to the vacancy, largely, it is supposed, through the influence of Gibson.
+In 1817, on the death of Justice Yeates, Thomas Duncan was appointed to the vacancy, largely, it is supposed, through the influence of Gibson.
 He served with his preceptor on the bench as his junior associate.
+Gibson was promoted to Chief Justice in 1827.

 A constitutional amendment in 1838 changed the tenure of office of the Supreme Court justices from life to a term of fifteen years.
-It provided that the commissions of the judges then in office should expire at intervals of three years, in the order of their seniority as of January 1, 1839.
-Judge Gibson had opposed this change on broad grounds of public policy.
+It provided that the commissions of the justices then in office should expire at intervals of three years, in the order of their seniority as of January 1, 1839.
+Justice Gibson had opposed this change on broad grounds of public policy.
 At the suggestion of his associates, he resigned and was reappointed by Governor Joseph Ritner in 1838, thus prolonging his term by several years.
 This action was criticized by the newspapers.